-If you’re moving in the middle of the school year and you have children, you’re probably starting to feel that stress multiplying.
+If you’re moving with your kids in the middle of the school year and you have children, you’re probably starting to feel that stress multiplying.

 Here are some steps you can take to make the ordeal a little easier.
 We’re not promising that your midyear move will be a walk in the park, but we do promise that it can be manageable.

-As soon as you know you’re moving, have a talk with your children.
+As soon as you know you’re moving, have a talk with your kids.
 Explain why the move is necessary.

 Be prepared to experience a range of emotions.
 Your children may be frightened, angry or emotionally devastated.

 Answer their questions honestly.
-Let them know that you’ll do everything you can to make this move as easy as possible for them.
+Let them know that you’ll do everything you can to make this transition as easy as possible for them.